jcgneto/CV/README.md

 # Education

 Ph.D.
-Food Science and Technology (with a minor in Statistics), University of Nebraska, 2016 M.S.
-Veterinary Microbioloy, Iowa State University, 2012 B.S.
-Computer Science, University of the People, *in progress* B.S.
-Doctor in Veterinary Medicine, Federal University of Lavras, Brazil, 2007
+Food Science and Technology (with a minor in Statistics), University of Nebraska, 2016\n M.S.
+Veterinary Microbioloy, Iowa State University, 2012\n B.S.
+Computer Science, University of the People, *in progress*\n B.S.
+Doctor in Veterinary Medicine, Federal University of Lavras, Brazil, 2007\n